semi-simple/backporch/README.md

   a video amplifier to the back of the console.
 Cables for such consoles typically have impedence matching resistors as well as coupling capacitors.

-* The (mini) DIN 8 connector (also usable as output) is suitable for consoles that have adequate components inside the console and are ready to be connected to a SCART.
-This mainly include retro mods such as the NES RGB.
+* The (mini) DIN 8 connector (also usable as output) can be used to turn any existing SCART setup into a TTL sync setup suitable for PVMs.
+All one needs is a simple passive SCART to (mini) DIN 8 cable such as the ones compatible with the Framemeister XRGB mini.

+It also can be used directly as input with a staight DIN 8 cable for consoles that have retro mods, such as the NES RGB mod or some superguns.

 ## Outputs